c0d3n4m3-k1ds-n3xt-d00r/my-blog.github.io/_posts/2022-05-03-The-minion-game.md

 There would be nothing to say if I got through all the test cases.
 As a matter of fact, test cases must be the most confusing part of this problem.
 They really complicated a simple game like this.

-The last test case requires an output of *Kevin 400173457964* within a time limit of under 2 seconds Imagine loop through a nested for-loop 400173457964 times.
+The last test case requires an output of *Kevin 400173457964* within a time limit of under 2 seconds

+Imagine loop through a nested for-loop 400173457964 times.

 If you are still unable to understand how fucking TERRIBLE this test case is, my first approach probably run this test in 10 mins, well for the record, I haven't tried this test case as I quitted after 2 mins of processing.
 My program can't even handle simpler test case of *Sturart 7501500* as a result.
 ```
 NANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANAN...
 ```
-This is one of the test case, the NA will just go on and on for like thounsands of words.
+Anyway, this is one of the test case, the NA will just go on and on for like thounsands of words.

 So what did I do next to increase my program efficiency?